Dealing with bad credit or a poor payment history on your mortgage? Read on to discover your refinancing options.

 If you are looking for a lower interest rate and loan program to refinance with bad credit and late payments, you will need a stable income, employment, and current assets.

-How to Refinance with Bad Credit and Late Payments
+How to Refinance With Bad Credit and Late Payments

-Before making a decision about your mortgage refinance, the next step is to shop refinancing options and offers from potential mortgage refinance loan lenders.
+Before making a decision about your mortgage refinance, the next step is to shop for refinancing options and offers from potential mortgage refinance loan lenders.

 Most mortgage lenders can make relationships with those they lend to.
 If your application is in a gray zone, it’s often up to the discretion of a loan officer whether or not to approve your refinancing.